Please click any of the questions to see the answer:

 - I’m happy to provide psychiatric services to patients from anywhere in Florida.
 Obviously travel can be very inconvenient, so the majority of my patients come from Hillsborough, Pinellas, Manatee, Sarasota, Polk and Pasco counties, but I do have some patients who live further away.
-I offer limited Saturday appointments which may be far more convenient with travel factored in.
 For certain treatment plans, I also offer appointments via secure computer video chats to patients residing anywhere in the state of Florida.

 - How are cancellations and missed appointments handled?

 - Consistency is essential for effective treatment, so I strongly recommend making an effort to not miss appointments; however, I recognize that unexpected events can occur that require cancelling.
 Provided you cancel an appointment before 8am EST on the business day prior to the scheduled appointment, you will not be charged for the appointment.
 For example, an appointment for 12pm Monday must be cancelled before 8am on the preceding Friday.
 A 12pm Tuesday appointment would need to be cancelled before 8am on Monday.

 Missed appointments, or those not cancelled pursuant to this policy, will result in an obligation to pay the normal fee associated with the appointment prior to rescheduling.

 - What do I do in an emergency?

 For an emergency, please immediately call 911.
 Additional emergency resources include PEMHS (Personal Enrichment through Mental Health Services, http://www.pemhs.org/) who offers a 24-hour suicide prevent hotline at 727-791-3131 and 24-hour mental health assistance at 727-541-4628.
 As the above contact info for PEMHS may change, please check their website to ensure accuracy.